Scott Haze: Film

 Haze teamed with James Franco on his directorial adaptation of John Steinbeck's In Dubious Battle.
 The film also stars Vincent D'Onofrio, Robert Duvall, Ed Harris, Bryan Cranston and Sam Shepard.
 The film made its world premiere at the 2016 Venice Film Festival and its North American premiere at the 2016 Toronto International Film Festival.
 The film was released in cinemas on February 17, 2017.

 Haze co-starred opposite Miles Teller in Thank You for Your Service, the directorial debut of American Sniper scribe, Jason Dean Hall.
 Haze plays a wounded soldier; to prepare for the role, Haze spent time at the VA hospital with veteran Michael Adam Emory, whom he plays in the film, and stayed in character while on set of the film.

 Haze re-teamed with his Thank You For Your Service co-star Teller on No Exit, later re-titled, Only the Brave.
 The film follows "the true story of a group of firefighters known as the Granite Mountain Hotshots, who lost 19 crew members as they faced one of the deadliest wildfires in history in order to save an Arizona town."
 Haze plays Clayton Whitted, a firefighter and pastor.
 The film also stars Josh Brolin, Jennifer Connelly, Jeff Bridges, Taylor Kitsch, and James Badge Dale, and is directed by Joseph Kosinski.
 The film was released by Sony Pictures on October 20, 2017.

 In April 2017, it was announced that Haze had signed with Creative Artists Agency.

 Fathom Events released Haze's directorial debut, Mully, for a three-day special theatrical event on October 3, 4, and 5, 2017.

-Haze co-starred in Venom.
-The film, directed by Ruben Fleischer, also stars Tom Hardy, Riz Ahmed, Michelle Williams and Jenny Slate, and was released on October 5, 2018.
+Haze co-starred as Roland Treece in Venom.
+The film, directed by Ruben Fleischer, also stars Tom Hardy, Michelle Williams, Riz Ahmed and Jenny Slate, and was released on October 5, 2018.